gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales looked up,
 shading his eyes,
-and for a moment Iffy wondered if his tech could possibly let him see the satellite against the cold glare of the sun.
+and for a moment Iffy wondered if his tech could actually let him see the satellite nearing zenith above them.

 *Tap tap tap.*
 The dronelets' rotors whined in sudden unison,